MuddsiSyed/Active-Directory-Project/README.md

       ![Screenshot from 2025-03-14 02-33-06](https://github.com/user-attachments/assets/56a2c60f-830d-478d-a8d1-ac7ca5e67d44)</br>
       REF 6 - Sysmon is installed successfully

- - <b> Configuring Splunk Universal Forwarder on Target-PC to Send Data to Splunk Server <b>
+ - <b> Configuring Splunk Universal Forwarder on Target-PC to Send Data to Splunk Server </b>
     - For our splunk forwarder to forward the data, we will have to create and configure inputs.conf in the local configuration folder
     - On Target-PC go to C:\Program Files\SplunkUniversalForwarder\etc\system\local
     - Right Click and New > Text Document